VMBlakelock/saute-and-skewers-greekfood/README.md

 ### Existing Features

-Multiple pages: The site uses multiple pages with a simple scroll movement to provide ease of use.
+Multiple pages: The site has multiple responsive pages each with its own purpose and uses a simple scroll movement to provide easy navigation.

-Navbar: A responsive navbar that links to both the various site pages dependant on the users status: .......
-Logged in, Logged out.
+Navbar: A navbar that links to the site pages, this changes dependent on the users status: Logged in, Logged out.

-Dropdowns:

-Button: The buttons when clicked confirms user status.................
+Button: The buttons when clicked confirm user actions.

-Google Maps:

-Hyperlink: There is a hyperlink at the bottom of the map to take people back to the site top................
+Hyperlink: There is a hyperlink on the 'register page' and the 'login page' to revert user to an alternative area dependent on their action.

-Social Media Links: Saute & Skewers has various Social Media accounts therefore icons for these are found in the footer, additional Saute & Skewers media can therefore be found with ease.
+Social Media Links: Saute & Skewers has various Social Media accounts therefore icons for these are found in the footer.

 ### Future Features

 Saute & Skewers - Future features could include:

-- Having a larger database library for each category library.
+- Having a larger database library for guest users to view.
+-
-- An image field where users can upload images of their presented foods.
+- An image field where users can upload images of their own added Greek foods.
-- Users owning a profile page.
+- Users being able to create a profile page.
 - A badge or icon level that registered users of the site could achieve, when X number of entries have been added - i.e - Top Contributer.
-- A blog.
+- A blog that promotes more of Greece - locations, its culture aswell as it foods.
 - A messenger area where users can chat to each other live on the site.
 - An e commerce shop where users could order greek foods and merchandise.